vippsas/vipps-developers/settlements/sftp-report-service/README.md

 This service allows for retrieval of settlement files with SFTP.

+SFTP is secure file transfer using SSH (Secure Shell), a cryptographic network protocol for operating network services securely over an unsecured network.

 SFTP can be used manually (interactively), or automatically/programmatically by using SFTP as part of an integration.